-10 The Greek word here covers both 'to test' and 'to tempt' (to tempt is to test one's moral fiber), the choice in English being guided by the context.
+&lt;sup>4 The Greek word here covers both 'to test' and 'to tempt' (to tempt is to test one's moral fiber), the choice in English being guided by the context.
 Jesus was not tested only in the area of morals; He was tested physically as well.
 We too are tested in a variety of ways.
 (James 1:13 states that God cannot be tempted by evil, and He tempts no one.)

-11 To 'confess' is much more than to 'profess', it involves commitment.
+&lt;sup>1 To 'confess' is much more than to 'profess', it involves commitment.

-12 Here we have the first indication as to the addressees; the missive is addressed to Christians.
+Here we have the first indication as to the addressees; the missive is addressed to Christians.
 Perhaps 3% of the Greek manuscripts omit "Christ" (as in NIV, NASB, LB, TEV, etc.).

-One who appointed Him, as also was Moses in all His^[F] house.
-3 For this One has been counted worthy of more glory than was Moses, just as the builder of a house has more honor than the house itself 4-every house is built by someone, but He who built all things is God-5 also, Moses was indeed faithful as a servant in all His house, providing evidence of those things that would later be spoken,1 6 but Christ is faithful as a Son over His house, whose house are we, if, that is, we hold fast the confidence, even the boast,2 of the Hope3 firm to the end.4
+evidence of those things that would later be spoken, 6 but Christ is faithful as a Son over His house, whose house are we, if, that is, we hold fast the confidence, even the boast, of the Hope firm to the end.